ParasShahh/sf-test/README.md

 - Navigate to Folder Front-end/fs-test-front
 - npm install // to install dependencies.
   Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+- In Auth directory, login, register, auth service and releated stuff can be foud

 ## Build